genesiscastillo/Google-Cloud-Platform-Associate-Cloud-Engineer/Test/test5.md

     * B. Enable Basic Scaling and set maximum instances to 3.
     * C. Enable Basic Scaling and set minimum instances to 3.
     * D. **Enable Automatic Scaling and set minimum idle instances to 3.**
+        > *google cloud app engine - appengine-web.xml*
+        > *The automatic_scaling* element sets minimum and maximum levels for number of instances, latency, and concurrent connections for a module.
+        > *min-idle-instances*.- The number of instances to be kept running and ready to serve traffic.This setting only applies to the version that receives most of the traffic.

 13. Your company owns a mobile game that is popular with users all over the world.
 The mobile game backend uses Cloud Spanner to store user state.
 An overnight job exports user state to a Cloud Storage bucket.
 The app pushes all time-series events during the game to a streaming Dataflow service that saves them to Cloud Bigtable.
 You are debugging an in-game issue raised by a gamer, and you want to join the user state information with data stored in Bigtable to debug.
 How can you do this one-off join eficiently?__[REVISAR]__